FallibleInc/blog/_posts/2016-01-30-indian-startups-security-report-scoring-paramters.md

 29. Secret token leak in apps/API
 30. Poor SDK implementation

 31. Poor database design

+This was an actual bug we discovered in a billion dollar startup.
+You could pay for an order of amount X and then use the same payment id to associate it with other future orders, the only condition being that the new order amount has to be the same as specified in the payment id.
+This bug could allow you to place orders for the same amount multiple number of times and pay just once.
+Notice that there is no unique constraint on payment_id in Transaction model.

 {% highlight python %}

 class Order(db.Model):
 	id = db.Column(db.Integer, primary_key=True)
+	amount = db.Column(db.Float)

 class Transaction(db.Model):
 	id = db.Column(db.Integer, primary_key=True)